KEY AREAS OF FOCUS:

 If we are successful in getting Medicare Advantage plans re-engineered and extended to All Americans, it would NOT require market stabilization funds and the 3R Risk abatement programs and the CSR payments.
 Medicare-Advantage-For-All (MAA) eliminates the need for special federal and state funding to support the marketplace exchanges.
 It would continue to use capitation financing (which is the very basis of the Republicans previously proposed Medicaid reforms).
 It would NOT require insurance carriers to raise their rates in order to expand services under the inflationary 80 - 85 Percent Loss Ratio requirements.
 Carriers will have the benefit of competition in providing benefits to the American people.
 Health insurers are NOT the villain's everybody makes them out to be.
 They are like every other American business.
 They work best when they have competition but when the government steps in to regulate and direct their business operations and carve out monopolistic market practices the American people lose every time.
 The ACA is a perfect example of this phenomenon.

 Most important to our efforts, the MAA financing can be structured to make the program affordable to at least 80% of the uninsured population and any interested ACA participants, Some American citizens will never want or need such a program.
-Evidence suggests that even at zero dollar ($0.) premium; 10% to 20% of the uninsured would prefer NOT to sign up for a health plan.
+Evidence suggests that even at zero dollars ($0.) premium; 10% to 20% of the uninsured would prefer NOT to sign up for a health plan.
 A Harvard University study of mature Massachusetts low-income health insurance programs showed a significant degree of resistance to signing up, even with generous premium subsidies.
 They found that subsidies worth 75% of the premium, would attract less than 50% of those low-income eligibles.
 And, even if the subsidy was 90%, at least twenty percent (20%) of those eligible would choose to remain uninsured.
 In a Kaiser Family Foundation (KFF) study in 2016, twenty-seven percent (27%) did not sign up for a free Medicaid program.
 Another KFF study in 2017 found that seventy percent (70%) of uninsured people that were able to purchase an ACA Bronze plan at zero premium, or less than the cost of the individual mandate tax penalty, chose to remain uninsured.
 Further studies are needed to identify the various reasons for this, but it is clear that low-income adults have become strongly accustomed to being without health insurance and are OK with that.
 In the Medicare Advantage For All system, these are the folks that will be covered by provider free care obligations and uncompensated care pools.

 When we extend MAA to everyone, one thing is FOR SURE, Medicare-Advantage-For-All (MAA) will cost a lot less than ACA.
-In 2015, if we had just purchased for all the ACA participants high-quality health insurance and paid all the premiums, we would have saved well over 60 Billion Dollars.
+In 2015, if we had just purchased for all the ACA participants' high-quality health insurance and paid all the premiums, we would have saved well over 60 Billion Dollars.
 Current Medicare Advantage plans cost less than the ACA plans, and if we re-engineer MAA properly, we will be saving lots of money on an MAA option for under age 65 participants.
 In addition, we would eliminate the need for selective taxes by establishing a more equitable and American funding base.

 The United States has made great strides toward the goal of making affordable health insurance available to everybody, but our current Congressional efforts are detracting from this progress.
 ACA did not do the job.
 It did not attract the majority of the uninsured.
 It turned into a small give-away program for a lot of people with serious health risks.
 We do need to help these Americans, but we need to do a much better job of it.
 In 2018, the Congressional Budget Office (CBO) confirmed that ALL of the House and Senate Republican Obamacare Repeal bills would NOT have done a good job either.
 Medicare Part C, which has been successful for twenty (20) years now WILL DO what both political Parties are striving to achieve.
 It is A Program That Really Works!
 We must lift the yoke of ACA slavery on the shoulders of our taxpayers and liberate those Americans that deserve high-quality health insurance but are not able to afford it.

 As a Supporter, you will be helping our efforts to convince the 116th Congress to put aside their partisan politics and take up the care of the health and well-being of “We the People” (to whom they represent), if the United States is going to be a successful beacon of freedom and democracy around the World.
 We the People do not have to accept the defeat of socialized medicine.
 We must successfully convince the Democrats and the Republicans that Medicare Part C is the “Best Answer to Repeal and Replace Obamacare”.
-We will ask the key members of the 116th Congress in both political Parties and their staff for their Support, to read this website and our proposals and the more detailed “The Best Bi-Partisan Answer to Repeal and Replace Obamacare” which was hand-delivered to many in 2017.
+We will ask the key members of the 116th Congress in both political parties and their staff for their Support, to read this website and our proposals and the more detailed “The Best Bi-Partisan Answer to Repeal and Replace Obamacare” which was hand-delivered to many in 2017.
 We hope you become a Supporter of our effort.